-- Human first aid supplies are located in a cabinet on the wall in the tack room and a portable first aid kit is 'on wheels' in the tack room. - All mishaps needing first aid treatment should be reported to the instructor and recorded on an Incident Report Form, which will be kept in the filing cabinet in the tack room. - Completed Emergency Medical Treatment Release forms for both volunteers and riders are located in the filing cabinet in the tack room. - If an accident, such as a fall or seizure, etc., happens while a rider is mounted, all riding stops until the instructor gives further notice.
-If such an emergency arises during lessons, volunteers may explain the situation quietly and reassure the clients. - There should be no excessive talking or noise.

-- Volunteers (leaders/side walkers) should stay with their own student and/or horse. - The leader should stand in the halt position, turning the horse to face the disturbance. - The type of accident or results of any mishap will determine whether the instructor will dismiss or resume the class.
+- Human first aid supplies are located in a marked First-Aid container in the Tack Trailer, or if at Rosemary's barn the First-Aid will be in the Tack Room. - All mishaps needing first aid treatment should be reported to the instructor and recorded on an Incident Report Form, which will be kept in the filing cabinet in the tack room. - Completed Emergency Medical Treatment Release forms for both volunteers and riders are located in the filing cabinet in the tack room. - If an accident, such as a fall or seizure, etc., happens while a rider is mounted, all riding stops until the instructor gives further notice.
+If such an emergency arises during lessons, volunteers may explain the situation quietly and reassure the clients. - There should be no excessive talking or noise. - Volunteers (leaders/side walkers) should stay with their own student and/or horse - The leader should stand in the halt position (facing the horse). - The type of accident or results of any mishap will determine whether the instructor will dismiss or resume the class.